ExMember/whosthatcop/README.md

 ## Acknowledgements

-[Andrian Riskin](https://chez-risk.in) is responsible for making the LAPD roster available to the public.
+[Adrian Riskin](https://chez-risk.in) is responsible for making the LAPD roster available to the public.
 He is a pioneer in records-based journalism.

 [NN](https://twitter.com/NN35007) built the original [WhosThatCop Twitter